saraislet/repo-recs/README.md

 See [Product Requirements Document](https://docs.google.com/document/d/1Y0B8MoOj3lp8YS9QbsYC92vsY3Bjg_gF1gXMOUPOnRw) on Google Docs.

-The Repository Recommendation engine uses a Github-authenticated user's stars as features to recommend other repositories or users to follow, using low-rank matrix approximation (may later add kNN or collaborative filtering with additional features).
+The Repository Recommendation engine uses a Github-authenticated user's stars as features to recommend other repositories to follow, using low-rank matrix approximation (may later add kNN or collaborative filtering with additional features).

 ## Built With
 * Languages: Python, SQL (PostGRES), JavaScript, HTML, CSS